danforthcenter/plantcv/docs/kmeans_classifier.md

 ## Classification using a kmeans cluster model

 The first function (`pcv.predict_kmeans`) takes a target image and uses a trained kmeans model produced by [`pcv.learn.train_kmeans`](train_kmeans.md) to classify regions of the target image by the trained clusters.
 The second function (`pcv.mask_kmeans`) takes a list of clusters and produces the combined mask from clusters of interest.
+The target and training images may be in grayscale or RGB image format.

 **plantcv.kmeans_classifier.predict_kmeans**(img, model_path="./kmeansout.fit", patch_size=10)